CorvidAeon/HackTheBox/writeup.md

 jkr@writeup:~$ wc user.txt
  1  1 33 user.txt
 ```
-Running a 64bit version of pspy we see one of the commands being run as root, seemingly when people log in with ssh, is the following:
+Running a 64bit version of pspy we see one of the commands being run as root (seemingly when people log in with ssh) is the following:
 ```
 sh -c /usr/bin/env -i PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin run-parts --lsbsysinit /etc/update-motd.d > /run/motd.dynamic.new
 ```